Skip to content

 Manufacturer Specific Foot Pockets

-There are some brands of fins that require their specific pockets.
+There are some brands of fins that require their own brand's specific pockets.
 C4 fins are a great example.
 Their pockets only work with their blades, and their blades really only work with their pockets.
-There are a handful of other brands like this.
+There are a handful of other brands like this too, so make sure your fins work with whatever foot pockets you're looking at.

-Previous article Picking The Right Lobster Gear For Your Trip
+Previous article Picking Lobster Gear For Your Trip

 Next article Flasher Floats - Important Gear for Bluewater Spearfishing